-Early tourism in New Zealand was encouraged by the development of ocean-going steamships in the mid-19th century, the opening of the Suez Canal in 1869, and the Duke of Edinburgh Prince Alfred’s visit to New Zealand in 1870.
-The first tourists were wealthy travellers from Britain or the United States who were likely to be making New Zealand part of a six-month grand tour of the world.
+Early tourism in New Zealand was encouraged by the development of ocean-going steamships in the mid-19th century, the opening of the Suez Canal in 1869, and the visit to New Zealand of Prince Alfred, the Duke of Edinburgh, in 1870.
+The first tourists were wealthy travellers from Britain and the United States, many of them stopping over during a six-month grand tour of the world.

 In 1882 Thorpe Talbot published the first tourist guidebook to New Zealand, The new guide to the lakes and hot springs; and, A month in hot water.

-From the beginning New Zealand’s international tourist appeal centred on the mountains, forests, lakes and geysers that led it to be called ‘the wonder-country’.1 Highlights were Milford Sound, the Whanganui River and the thermal area of Rotorua – known as ‘the Hot Lakes District’ – where the chance to observe Māori people and culture was an added attraction.
+From the beginning New Zealand’s appeal to international tourists was based on the mountains, forests, lakes and geysers that led it to be called ‘the wonder-country’.1 Highlights were Milford Sound, the Whanganui River and the thermal area of Rotorua – ‘the Hot Lakes District’ – where the chance to observe Māori people and culture was an added attraction.
 In the 20th century spas and lodges in the wilderness were modelled on tourist resorts in North America and Europe.

 The earliest record of annual international tourist numbers to New Zealand was 5,233 in 1903.
-International tourism growth was very slow until it took off in the 1960s.
-Growth was especially strong during the 1990s and 2000s, and in the year to March 2009 there were 2.4 million international tourists.
-In the early 2000s tourism’s annual contribution to the economy was $18.6 billion, or 9% of gross domestic product.
+International tourism growth was very slow before the 1960s.
+Growth was especially strong from the 1990s.
+In 2019 there were nearly 3.9 million international tourists and tourism’s annual contribution to the economy was about $25 billion, roughly 10% of gross domestic product.

 The industry has become more complex, providing cultural, adventure and nature activities.
 There are backpacker hostels, large campervan companies, souvenir stores, restaurants, multinational hotel chains and cruise ships, all servicing different types of tourists − from independent travellers to those on guided coach tours.

 In 1903 Australians and Britons made up over 80% of arrivals.
-By the 2000s Australians were still the largest single group but they were not as dominant, and new source destinations such as Japan, China, South Korea and Europe were important.
+In the early 21st Australians were still the largest single group but they were not as dominant, and new source destinations such as China, Japan, South Korea and Europe were important.

 While some destinations, such as Queenstown and Wānaka, manage to have both a winter and a summer season, for most of the country the main tourism season is during summer.

-Until the 1990s New Zealanders maintained a tradition of simple holidays and stayed in baches, caravan parks and the increasing number of motels.
-In the early 2000s domestic tourists spent around 50 million nights away from home each year but they mainly stayed with friends and family.
+Until the 1990s New Zealanders maintained a tradition of simple holidays and stayed in baches, caravan parks or (increasingly) motels.
+In the 2000s domestic tourists spent around 50 million nights away from home each year, but they mainly stayed with friends and family.

-New Zealanders travelling in their own country account for almost half of tourist spending ($8.06 billion in the year to December 2008).
+New Zealanders travelling in their own country accounted for almost half of tourist spending ($8.06 billion) in 2008, and about one-third a decade later.
 Although this domestic tourism brings no new funds into the country, it provides a ‘bread-and-butter’ income for businesses, especially in the low season.
-At the same time, New Zealanders’ enthusiasm for overseas travel diverts many from local holidays.
-Higher fuel prices and a rise in the cost of living brought a small decline in domestic travel in 2008.
+At the same time, New Zealanders’ enthusiasm for overseas travel (and its relative cheapness) diverts many away from local holidays.

-Before 1886 the climax of a visit to New Zealand was a tour of the stunning Pink and White Terraces beside Lake Rotomahana.
+Until 1886 the climax of a visit to New Zealand was a tour of the stunning Pink and White Terraces beside Lake Rotomahana.
 The Tūhourangi people were at the forefront of tourist development here.
 They protected the terraces against vandalism, and provided guides, canoes, meals, accommodation and entertainment for visitors.
-Guides Sophia Hinerangi and Kate Middlemass became famous for their work and set a precedent for Māori women guides in the 20th century.
+Guides Sophia Hinerangi and Kate Middlemass became famous and prepared the way for Māori women guides in the 20th century.

 Māori guides began the tradition of ‘soaping’ geysers (putting soap in them to make them bubble) to improve the display for visitors.
-After the government outlawed this, tourists hid soap in the folds of their voluminous Victorian dresses.
-When the great Waimangu geyser died away altogether in 1903 the Tourist Department tried to get workmen to clear out the debris from its mouth in order to get its spectacular eruptions going again.
-The workers soon refused to work in such dangerous territory.
+After the government outlawed this practice, female tourists hid soap in the folds of their voluminous Victorian dresses.
+When the great Waimangu geyser died away altogether in 1903, the Tourist Department tried to get workmen to clear debris from its mouth in the hope of getting its spectacular eruptions going again.
+The men soon refused to undertake such dangerous work.

-After the eruption of Mt Tarawera destroyed the Pink and White Terraces in 1886, Tūhourangi people continued to provide services in the area of thermal springs around Rotorua.
-Soon Pākehā entrepreneurs saw the tourist opportunities and built grand hotels in the town.
-The government employed engineer Camille Malfroy to control geyser activity and investigate its erratic nature.
+After the eruption of Mt Tarawera destroyed or submerged the Pink and White Terraces in 1886, Tūhourangi people continued to provide services in the thermal springs area around Rotorua.
+Soon Pākehā entrepreneurs recognised the opportunities and built grand hotels in the town.
+The government employed engineer Camille Malfroy to investigate geyser activity and if possible control its erratic nature.
 He developed mechanical systems to make geysers perform more spectacularly, and succeeded in stimulating the great Pōhutu geyser to erupt to a height of 18–24 metres twice daily.

 To control commerce and make the charms of nature available to everyone, the government had passed the Thermal-Springs Districts Act 1881.
-This enabled an area to be declared a thermal springs district where only the government could purchase, lease and develop land.
-In 1890 the government bought land from Ngāti Whakaue on the border of Lake Rotorua, and in 1893 added most of Whakarewarewa village.
-This made it owner of New Zealand’s prime resort.
+This enabled an area to be declared a thermal springs district within which only the government could purchase, lease or develop land.
+The government bought land beside Lake Rotorua from Ngāti Whakaue in 1890, and most of Whakarewarewa village in 1893.
+It was now the owner of New Zealand’s prime resort.

 Rotorua’s role as a tourist resort brought continued conflict.
 Government controls cramped Māori initiatives and their freedom to levy charges.
 European visitors expected Māori to live in a romantic past, rather than succeed in business.
 From 1903 to 1909 the government built a model village to cater to tourist expectations and show a ‘primitive’ Māori lifestyle.
 Māori had little interest in becoming a tourist spectacle, and the ‘living village’ remained sterile and empty.
 Guiding visitors, however, remained an important avenue of work for Māori.

-The 19th-century fashion for visiting spas became the model for the government’s development of Rotorua as a tourist resort.
+The 19th-century European enthusiasm for visiting spas inspired the government’s development of Rotorua as a tourist resort.
 The town needed to provide a range of medical cures and the chance to enjoy civilised pleasures.
-From 1882 the government built several bathhouses, and made the surroundings more sophisticated – with promenades, a small zoo, a band rotunda, a tea-house and 80 hectares of gardens.
+From 1882 the government built several bathhouses and made the surroundings more sophisticated – constructing promenades, a small zoo, a band rotunda, a tea-house and 80 hectares of gardens.

 Rotorua’s potential as a resort encouraged the government to take further control of the tourist industry.
 In 1901 it founded the Department of Tourist and Health Resorts, the first government tourist office in the world.
 Thomas Donne, its superintendent, became a dynamic leader of the developing industry.

 The Department employed Dr Arthur Wohlmann, a balneologist (an expert on medicinal springs) from England, to take charge of the spa facilities in New Zealand.
-After touring smaller thermal regions like Te Aroha (near Thames), and Hanmer Springs in the South Island, Wohlmann decided that the government’s investment should focus on developing Rotorua as a first-class spa for international visitors.
-He designed the new Rotorua Baths, which were built at huge expense, and opened in 1908 to treat 1,000 visitors a day.
+After touring smaller thermal regions such as Te Aroha (near Thames), and Hanmer Springs in north Canterbury, Wohlmann decided that the government should focus its investment on developing Rotorua as a first-class spa for international visitors.
+He designed the expensive new Rotorua Baths, which opened in 1908 to treat 1,000 visitors a day.
 People could choose from a range of scientific treatments that were claimed to cure a number of diseases.

 The popularity of spas waned, and ‘taking the waters’ went out of fashion for most of the 20th century.
-The baths at Hanmer Springs were modernised to suit the revival of interest in spas in the 1990s.
+In the 1990s the baths at Hanmer Springs were modernised to cater for a revival of interest in spas.

-Tourism’s beginnings in the South Island focused on the mountainous regions of Mt Cook, the Franz Josef and Tasman glaciers, Lake Te Anau and Milford Sound.
-The Southern Alps were a boon to European mountaineers, while snow and ice were a novelty to Australians.
-Experience soon showed that stunning landscape was not enough − providing transport, beds, entertainment and an extended tourist season were vital.
+Tourism’s beginnings in the South Island focused on the mountainous regions of Mt Cook, Franz Josef and Tasman glaciers, Lake Te Anau and Milford Sound.
+The Southern Alps were of interest to European mountaineers, while snow and ice were a novelty for Australians.
+Experience soon showed that stunning landscape was not enough − transport, beds, entertainment and an extended tourist season were also vital.

 The short five-month season when these regions were accessible meant huts and hotels were unprofitable.
 The government had to buy the Hermitage hotel (opened in 1884) at Aoraki/Mt Cook and other boarding houses.
-From 1900 to 1910 the Tourist Department took over hostels at Te Anau, steamers at Queenstown, and the Milford Track.
-Taking over failing tourist enterprises continued for decades.
-Tourist numbers had not yet reached a critical mass and tourism was seasonal.
-Hotels were nearly empty for much of the year.
+Between 1900 and 1910 the Tourist Department took over hostels at Te Anau, steamers at Queenstown, and the Milford Track.
+State acquisitions of failing tourist enterprises continued for decades.
+Tourist numbers had not yet reached a critical mass and the industry was seasonal, with hotels near-empty for much of the year.

-Australian woman Freda Du Faur shocked other tourists by refusing to take a chaperone when she went climbing with the mountain guide Peter Graham.
-In 1910 she became the first woman to climb Aoraki/Mt Cook, and achieved the ascent and return in record time.
-In following years she broke other records.
-After her climbs she would wear her finest dress to dinner at the Hermitage to show that women mountaineers could still be feminine.
+Australian woman Freda Du Faur shocked other tourists by refusing to take a chaperone when she went climbing with mountain guide Peter Graham.
+In 1910 she became the first woman to climb Aoraki/Mt Cook, making the ascent and return in record time.
+In the following years she broke other records.
+After her climbs she would wear her best dress to dinner at the Hermitage to show that women mountaineers could still be feminine.